dottjt/plastic/chapters/01-life.md

 ### Editor Introduction

 "Truly fantastic", announces the editor from across the room, as he swivels his chair towards my general direction.
-Hesitant in a gleam of cheap cologne and uncompromising flattery.
-Chewin' on the shake of an unpaved chunkie.
+Hesitant in a gleam of cheap cologne and uncompromising flattery; chewin' on the shake of an unpaved chunkie.
 Mouth struck brazen in a dyslexic haze of powdered aspartame and lopsided cheese squares.
-My eyes gather quaint upon the anticipation of his tongue, as his mouth baubles with a sickening delight.
-Left taint by the crumbs of the star-mangled biscuits laid waste to his sweater.
+A maltodextrin nightmare left taint by the star-mangled biscuits laid waste to his sweater in a delegation of crumb n' matter.
 Inconspicuously store-bought, we presume, for our excited listeners at home.
 For he was the mindless operator who would introduce himself as my only lifeline into the world of publishing, and I was the pathetic liar who intended to milk his acquaintance for all it was worth.
-Rent be thy neighbour.
+Sordid.
+I continue practicing my pen tricks with the half-chewed ballpoint pen he lent me earlier, as his mouth continued to bauble with a sickening delight.
+It was clear the rent was strong in this one.

 ### Editor Bluffs